vectorgrp/sil-kit-adapters-tap/adaptive/README.md

 The CANoe Protocol Monitor will give you a good overview of the involved participants, the multicast phase of the service discovery and the actual SOME/IP communication:

 ![CANoe Protocol Monitor](images/protocol_monitor.png)

+## Using the SIL Kit Dashboard (Optional)

+The SIL Kit Dashboard is an optional graphical tool for monitoring and visualizing the activity of the SIL Kit participants.
+You can use the dashboard to monitor participant status and troubleshoot issues specific to your setup and environment.
+For general instructions and features, see the documentation in [common/docs/sil-kit-dashboard/README.md](https://github.com/vectorgrp/sil-kit-adapters-common/blob/main/docs/sil-kit-dashboard/README.md).

+1. Start the SIL Kit registry with dashboard support:
+    ```bash
+    /path/to/SilKit-x.y.z-$ubuntu/SilKit/bin/sil-kit-registry --listen-uri 'silkit://0.0.0.0:8501' --dashboard-uri http://localhost:8082
+    ```

+2. Start the SIL Kit Adapter TAP, the *start application* components and CANoe as described above.

+    > With SIL Kit Dashboard version 1.1.0 or newer, you can configure the participant configuration file to enable all available metrics.
+See the [SIL Kit documentation](https://github.com/vectorgrp/sil-kit/blob/main/docs/troubleshooting/advanced.rst) for details.

+3. Open your web browser and navigate to [http://localhost:8080/dashboard](http://localhost:8080/dashboard).

+4. In the dashboard, select the registry URI (e.g., `silkit://localhost:8501`).

+5. In the participant tab, you should see `SilKitAdapterTap`, `CANoe`, and any other connected participants.

+6. Click on `Network > Ethernet > Ethernet1` to have an overview of the setup.